An Alternating Direction Method for Total Variation Denoising: Our Proposed Method

 We consider the anisotropic TV denoising model \eqref{eq:tvdn}.
+The isotropic TV model will be considered in Section \ref{sec:iso}.
 As in \cite{goldstein2009split}, we introduce auxiliary variables $d_x$ and $d_y$ for the discretized gradient components $\nabla_x u$ and $\nabla_y u$ respectively.
-Under the Neumann boundary condition, $\nabla_x u = Du$, where the discretization matrix $D \in \mathbb{R}^{nm\times nm}$ is an upper bidiagonal matrix with 1's on its diagonal and -1's on its super-diagonal.
-Similarly, $\nabla_y u = Dv$ and $v = Pu$, where $P$ is a permutation matrix so that $v$ is the row-major vectorized form of the 2-D image.
+Under reflective Neumann boundary conditions, $\nabla_x u = Du$, where the discretization matrix $D$ is an $(nm-m)\times nm$ block diagonal matrix, each of whose $m$ diagonal $(n-1)\times n$ rectangular blocks is upper bidiagonal with -1's on its diagonal and 1's on its super-diagonal.
+For simplicity, henceforth we will assume that $n=m$.
+Consequently, $\nabla_y u = Dv$, where $v = Pu$, and $P$ is a permutation matrix so that $v$ is the row-major vectorized form of the 2-D image.
 (Recall that $u$ is in the column-major form.)
 Hence, problem \eqref{eq:tvdn} is equivalent to the following constrained problem